RegiMaria/RegiMaria/README.md

    ✅ Data architecture on AWS (S3, Redshift, Glue, Lambda)

+   ✅ Power BI

 - 👀I've an interest in:

- ✅ Pursuing a career as a Data Engineer.
+ ✅ Pursuing a career in Data

- ✅ Databricks